Table of Contents

 - Skeletal scintigraphy

-Most histological examinations will often reveal adenocarcinoma (90%), including the signet-ring cell carcinoma.
-Signet-ring cell carcinoma is an adenocarcinoma, whose cells produce large amounts of mucus pushing the nucleus against the cell membrane, morphologically resulting in the typical signet ring appearance.
-Signet-ring cell carcinomas have a rather negative prognosis.
-Squamous cell carcinoma, gelatiniform cancer, small cell carcinoma and undifferentiated carcinoma are rarer forms of gastric cancer.
+Most histological examinations will often reveal adenocarcinoma (90%), including signet-ring cell carcinoma.
+Signet-ring cell carcinoma is an adenocarcinoma, whose cells produce large amounts of mucus pushing the nucleus against the cell membrane, morphologically resulting in the typical signet-ring appearance.
+Signet-ring cell carcinomas have a negative prognosis.
+Squamous cell carcinoma, gelatiniform cancer, small cell carcinoma, and undifferentiated carcinoma are rarer forms of gastric cancer.

 Location and spread of gastric cancer